-Committee Names
+\Committee Names

 Supervisory committees in previous Handbooks have been referred to as advisory committee; supervisory committee; ILP committee; MBG committee; thesis proposal committee; general examinations committee and/or comprehensive examination committee, in order to specify their function.
-On the advice of Academic Council (April 2022), in this Handbook and the visual charts, all of the above are referred to as "supervisory committee".
+On the advice of Academic Council (April 2022), in this Handbook, all of the above are referred to as "supervisory committee".